 The Head FAC

-The FAC Board, composed of 30 junior and seniors students serve as Head FACs in an extended leadership role for the Program.
+The FAC Board, composed of approximately 35 junior and seniors students serve as Head FACs in an extended leadership role for the Program.
 Head FACs select their incoming teams through the FAC application process in the beginning of the Spring semester.
 Concurrently, the FAC Board seeks to build group cohesion through biweekly meetings and regular communication, as well as group activities to develop this tier of leaders.
 In the late summer, this dedicated crew returns to campus early to participate in training in preparation for the return of their FAC group to campus.

 The Head FACs become capable and dedicated student leaders, vested with the responsibility to build group cohesion and a sense of purpose among their respective groups of approximately 20 FACs.
 We see it as invaluable that our Head FACs train their respective FAC groups, as this student-to-student communication builds personal relationships and mentorship skills.
 Lastly, Head FACs collaborate with Undergraduate Admissions to support Blue Devil Days, via student hosting and student-to-student conversations.